-When the Board or the Nominating and Corporate Governance Committee has identified the need to add a new Board member with specific qualifications or to fill a vacancy on the Board, the chair of the Nominating and Corporate Governance Committee will initiate a search, seeking input from other directors and senior management, review any candidates that the Committee has previously identified, and, if necessary, hire a search firm.
+When the Board of Directors or its Nominating and Corporate Governance Committee has identified the need to add a new Board member with specific qualifications or to fill a vacancy on the Board, the chair of the Nominating and Corporate Governance Committee will initiate a search, seeking input from other directors and senior management, review any candidates that the Committee has previously identified, and, if necessary, hire a search firm.
 The Committee will identify the initial list of candidates who satisfy the specific criteria, if any, and otherwise qualify for membership on the Board.
 At least one member of the Committee (preferably the chair) and our Chairman of the Board and Chief Executive Officer will interview each qualified candidate; other directors will also interview the candidate if practicable.
 Based on a satisfactory outcome of those interviews, the Committee will make its recommendation on the candidate to the Board.

-Our Bylaws include a procedure that stockholders must follow in order to nominate a person for election as a director at an annual meeting of stockholders, other than a nomination submitted by a stockholder to the Nominating and Corporate Governance Committee under the policy and procedures set forth in "Policy and Procedure For Stockholder Nominations To the Board" and as described above under "Corporate Governance-Nominating and Corporate Governance Committee."
-The Bylaws require that timely notice of the nomination in proper written form including all required information be provided to the Secretary of the Company.
-A copy of our Bylaws is posted on our web site at www.sealedair.com.
+Our Bylaws include a procedure that stockholders must follow in order to nominate a person for election as a director at an annual meeting of stockholders, other than a nomination submitted by a stockholder to the Nominating and Corporate Governance Committee under the policy and procedures set forth in "Policy and Procedure for Stockholder Nominations to the Board" attached to this Proxy Statement as Annex B and as described above under "Corporate Governance-Nominating and Corporate Governance Committee."
+The Bylaws require that timely notice of the nomination in proper written form, including all required information, be provided to the Corporate Secretary of Sealed Air.
+A copy of our Bylaws is posted on our website at www.sealedair.com.